dekarrin/morc/README.md

 First, a project is created with `suyac init`.
 This puts all project files by default in a new `.suyac` directory in the directory it is called from.

-Then, call `suyac req new` to create a new request, giving the name of request.
+Then, call `suyac reqs new` to create a new request, giving the name of request.

 Finally, at a later time, call `suyac send` to actually fire it.